-- Wear shoes, socks or slippers when walking around the plane (especially in the bathroom)
+- Wear shoes, socks or slippers when walking around the plane – NEVER walk barefoot (especially in the bathroom!)

 - If you want to drink anyway, be aware that due to differences in altitude, 1 drink in the air = 2 drinks on the ground

-- Walk around every hour or so to prevent blood clots.
+- Get up and stretch and/or walk around every hour or so to prevent blood clots.
 (Wearing compression socks is also a good idea.)